Do / so / co

 And then when thinking further - looking at some of the reasons people make music, at what age, ease of access and some of the great ideas (whether technologically advanced or simple) that can transform lives through music, we realised we wanted to help in other areas too.

 So the four areas we want to support became clear - music therapy, access to music, music education, and the innovative use of sound and music for social good.

-Cue around 9 months' planning, a soft launch at Ely Cathedral in July 2013 when we announced our big plans to launch later in the year, the recruitment of non-exec directors and advisors to guide the Dosoco team, the creation, planning & completion of our first round of grants (see who we supported by clicking here), cocktail competitions, a new website... and now three years has passed, around c.£13,000 has been awarded since launch, and we've just announced our call for applications for our fifth round of funding.
-The DSC has moved on apace too, with a new brand (We Are Sound) and an even bolder vision - check out the people are sound.
+Cue around 9 months' planning, a soft launch at Ely Cathedral in July 2013 when we announced our big plans to launch later in the year, the recruitment of non-exec directors and advisors to guide the Dosoco team, the creation, planning & completion of our first round of grants (see who we supported by clicking here), cocktail competitions, a new website... and now five years has passed, around c.£18,000 has been awarded since launch, and we've just announced our call for applications for our sixth round of funding.
+The DSC has moved on apace too, with a new brand (We Are Sound) and some very cool sound experiences (check this out).

 We're young, a little cheeky, and adventurous, and we want to unlock the world through sound and music where unlocking is needed, wanted, and possible.
 Ultimately, we'd really like to be big, still a little cheeky, and adventurous - and to support a multitude of projects and ideas and people.

 Here's to music!